 The Inspector-General of Intelligence and Security is a statutory officer appointed under the Inspector-General of Intelligence and Security Act 1996 (external link) to provide oversight of the activities of the New Zealand Security Intelligence Service (NZSIS) and the Government Communications Security Bureau (GCSB).

-The Inspector-General’s role is to assist the Minister in charge of the NZSIS and the Minister responsible for the GCSB, presently the Hon Christopher Finlayson QC, to ensure those bodies act lawfully and with propriety, and to provide an independent determination of complaints about their conduct.
+The Inspector-General’s role is to assist the Minister responsible for the NZSIS and the GCSB, presently the Hon Andrew Little, to ensure those bodies act lawfully and with propriety, and to provide an independent determination of complaints about their conduct.
 The Inspector-General also reviews those bodies' compliance procedures and systems.
 The Inspector-General’s precise functions are stated in section 11 of the Inspector-General of Intelligence and Security Act 1996.

 The present Inspector-General is Cheryl Gwyn.
 The office, which previously was very small, has recently expanded to include Deputy Inspector-General, Ben Keith, and extra investigating staff.
 The increase in staff reflects the expanded responsibilities of the Inspector-General under the 2013 legislative amendments to the Inspector-General of Intelligence and Security Act, particularly new review, audit, inquiry and compliance certification functions.